 What is a LEED-certified building?

-LEED-certified buildings play an important role in sustainability.
 “LEED” stands for Leadership in Energy and Environmental Design.
-The certification system, developed by the U.S. Green Building Council, verifies that structures are constructed and operated in such a way that they reduce emissions, energy and water use, and improve environmental quality.
-LEED-certified buildings are constructed to strict standards.
+The certification system, developed by the U.S. Green Building Council, validates that structures are designed to minimize emissions, energy and water use, and improve environmental quality.
+LEED-certified buildings are constructed to stringent sustainable design standards.

 What characteristics distinguish a LEED-certified building?